microsoft/Windows-driver-samples/mtabow.md

 ## Running HLK MVHV Tests
-TODO.
 How to run, how to inspect test ran succesfully, how to analyze results, how to get detailed logs from client How to Run tests:
 ----------------
 To Run tests from HLK Controller you have to connect controller with a Device that has GPU and a Camera.